-Step 4: Once the page is published, go back to the WordPress Admin dashboard.
+Step 4: Return to the WordPress Admin dashboard once the page is published.
 Now go to Elementor > PowerPack settings > WooCommerce Builder.

-Step 5: Enable the WooCommerce builder and select the page template you have created from the list for the field: Single Product template.
+Step 5: Enable the WooCommerce builder and select the page template you created from the field’s list: Single Product template.

 Step 6: Also, while you are at it, select the template you created for products or the shop page in the Product archive page template’s dropdown.
 Once done, click on the save changes button.

 Step 7: Now, we will go back to editing our single product page.
 For that, click on the edit button below the single product template dropdown.
 This will load the editor, and now you can customize the layout of the single product page.